whitphx/stlite/README.md

 # stlite

-## Build the playground
+## Build the packages
 ```shell
 make init
 make
 ```

-After building, you can run the app by running the command below.
+After building, you can run the playground app by running the command below.
 Access http://localhost:5001/
 ```shell
 make serve
 ```